C19HOP/WiSafe2-to-HomeAssistant-Bridge/README.md

 If you encounter any trouble uploading the sketch, try setting the processor to ATmega328P (old bootloader).
 I found is nearly always required if using an Arduino Nano 'compatible'.
 ![Enclosure-Closed](https://github.com/C19HOP/WiSafe2-to-HomeAssistant-Bridge/blob/master/Arduino/Nano%20bootloader.png)

-When you're ready to solder all the components to the PCB, you should find the layout is self-explainitory.
+When you're ready to solder all the components to the PCB, you should find the layout is self-explanatory.
 The PCB silk-screen shows the correct way to insert the level converters and the Arduino Nano.
 The WiSafe2 radio can only be soldered in one way.

 Note: Radio modules from alarms have a backup battery.
 Whereas the modules from the Strobe (plug-in) units don't.
 If your radio has a battery, I recommend removing it.
 This ensures the Arduino will initialise the radio from a cold-start if the power is ever cycled.